DreamSpoon/AMH2B/README.md

 upper_arm.fk.L, y, -34

-See the AMH2B menu, the Armature panel, Text Editor Script Name - this is where you enter the name of the CSV text you just created.
+See the AMH2B menu, the Armature panel, Text Editor Script Name - this is where you enter the name of the CSV text you just created, or leave it as default "Text".

 Select the armature that needs it's pose-bones adjusted.